dkuspawono/bootsharp/README.md

 # [Bootsharp](http://sslcom.github.io/Bootsharp/)

-Bootsharp is a beautiful and professional theme for [Bootstrap](http://getbootstrap.com).
+Bootsharp is a beautiful and professional theme for [Bootstrap](http://getbootstrap.com) by [SSL.com](https://www.ssl.com).
 It is based on the [Flat UI theme by Designmodo](http://designmodo.github.io/flat-ui/)

 To get started, check out [getting started page](http://sslcom.github.io/Bootsharp/docs/getting-started.html) or follow instructions below.